mfigueroa96/python-table-printer/README.md

 A python table printer for a given dataset.<br>
 Actual version: 1.0.0

+## Files
+The files included in this project:
+* example.py: an example on how to use TablePrinter.
+* printer.py: the TablePrinter file.

 ## Functions
 #### add_row(row, times)
 Add a row to the table's dataset.<br>